 Although our curriculum is ambitious, we ensure all children - particularly the disadvantaged and those with SEND - are equipped with the tools and cultural capital they need to succeed in life.

-To do this, we personalise our teaching to reflect the backgrounds and experiences of our children, whilst also introducing them to global contexts and the importance of diversity and unity.
+To achieve this aim, we personalise our teaching to reflect the backgrounds and experiences of our children, whilst also introducing them to global contexts and the importance of diversity and unity.

 At Christ the King, we offer a wide curriculum and the children enjoy a variety of learning experiences.
 Throughout the school, the children are encouraged to have a love of reading and incorporate reading into all areas of learning.

 To find out more about the curriculum our school is following please contact our Curriculum Leader or individual Subject Leaders (see below).

-The Nursery and Reception children will learn the Foundation Stage Curriculum.
+The Nursery and Reception children are taught the Early Years Foundation Stage Curriculum.
 They are taught in a separate Early Years Foundation Unit with its own Outdoor Provision, which supports learning through play.
 Children are assessed on entry into Nursery and at the beginning of Reception, and then again at the end of Reception.

-In Years 1 and 2, children start to study the National Curriculum.
-In Year 1, children are tested for their knowledge of phonics.
+In Years 1 and 2, our children study the National Curriculum.
+In Year 1, children are tested on their knowledge of phonics.
 In Year 2, children’s progress in Reading Comprehension, Grammar, Punctuation and Spelling, as well as Mathematics, will be assessed by the class teacher.
 Assessments are supported by the Standards & Testing Agency.

-From Year 3 and Year 6, children will continue to study the National Curriculum with the addition of French lessons.
-Children will be assessed regularly, with formal tests set by the Standards & Testing Agency taking place in May for children in Year 6.
-These test outcomes are published by the Department for Education and the school’s results compared to other schools nationally.
+From Year 3 and Year 6, children will continue to study the National Curriculum including the addition of French as our chosen Foreign Language.
+Our children are assessed regularly, with formal tests set by the Standards & Testing Agency taking place in May for children in Year 6.
+These test outcomes are published by the Department for Education and the school’s results are compared to other schools nationally.